MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 #### Create a resource group

 All resources created in Azure need to be part of a resource group.
-[Learn more](./general-guidelines#resource-groups).
+[Learn more about this command](https://docs.microsoft.com/cli/azure/group?view=azure-cli-latest#az-group-create).

 ```bat
 CALL az group create ^